BND Hamburger Icon

 1. The lone ranger

-One valuable type of employee to hire is the lone ranger.
-According to Grant Robinson, founder and CEO of People Values, this is also known as the “autonomous fanatic.”
-Those who thrive on autonomy are often self-motivated to accomplish the goals their employer has set out, he said.
+The lone ranger is a valuable type of employee to hire.
+According to Grant Robinson, founder and CEO of People Values, this personality type is also known as the “autonomous fanatic.”
+This individual thrives on autonomy and is often self-motivated and eager to accomplish all the goals their employer set out.

-“An independent person can be a great asset to a team,” Robinson told Business News Daily.
+“An independent person can be a great asset to a team,” Robinson pointed out.
 “They do not need to be micromanaged or externally motivated to do the job they were hired to do.”

 2. The team player